 9. Not Investing In Your Bio

 A good put together bio should be able to tell followers why they should follow you.
-Use a short and snappy introduction that represent your brand.
-In fact learn more how you can optimize your Instagram bio with our previous article.
+Use a short and snappy introduction that represents your brand.
+Learn more about how you can optimize your Instagram bio with our previous article.

 10. Posting Irrelevant Content

-Often times you will see trending topics some will be relevant, and most aren’t.
-Fight the urge to jump on trending topics that is irrelevant to your brand.
+Often you will see trending topics some will be relevant, and most aren’t.
+Fight the urge to jump on trending topics that are irrelevant to your brand.
 Consumers are much smarter than fifty years ago.
 They’re more likely to sniff your hunger for extra exposure.
 And deem you unauthentic.

 We’re living in unprecedented times.
 With everything that is happening around the world.
 Instead, find a way to connect with your community.
 This is a great time to listen to your community.
 Find out their pains and gains.
 And look for ways to nurture your existing community.